 Spider Milkweed is also commonly known as Green Antelopehorn Milkweed.
 In Texas, it is quite common and is considered an important food source for the Monarchs as they start their spring migration northward.
 Spider Milkweed has a native range of Texas north to Nebraska and eastward as far as West Virginia and South Carolina.
 It can be found along roadsides, ditches, prairies, open areas, and other areas with little vegetative competition.
 This species tends to be short (12 inches) with multiple stems emerging from the root crown of mature plants.
 Taller, more erect plants, usually with one or a few stems, can be found in moist prairies.
 Spider Milkweed features rose-white flowers surrounded by green that form in showy umbellated clusters, often one per plant.

-Plants grown without harmful pesticides and are safe for butterfly gardens.
+All of our plants are grown without the use of harmful pesticides and are safe for developing larvae.